Lee Kee Group: 1960s–1970s

 Lee Kee initiated and began trading with an Australian alloy producer, thus becoming one of first zinc alloy importers in the region.

 1980s

 Lee Kee expanded the range of products, including zinc ingot, zinc alloy, aluminium ingot, aluminium alloy, magnesium, lead, copper, nickel, electroplating chemical and precious metals.

 1990s

-Lee Kee established logistics centres to achieve 'Just in Time' services to the customers.
-A technical team was also set up to provide professional consultancy services on mould design, failure analysis, efficiency optimization, and cost control.
+Lee Kee established logistics centers to provide 'Just in Time' services to customers.
+A technical team was also set up to provide professional consulting services on mold design, failure analysis, efficiency optimization, and cost control.

 2000s

 In 2001, Lee Kee established Genesis Alloys (Ningbo) Ltd., the first zinc alloy manufacturing plant in China that utilizes overseas alloying skills and technologies, providing support to Lee Kee's development in Eastern China.

 In 2006, Lee Kee was successfully listed on the Main Board of the Hong Kong Stock Exchange (stock code: 0637).

 In 2007, Lee Kee introduced stainless steel in its product range and offered cutting, slitting and shearing services.

 In 2008, Lee Kee relocated its headquarters to Tai Po Industrial Estate, where daily operations, R&D center and supply chain services were centralized.

 In 2009, Promet Metals Testing Laboratory, the first laboratory in Hong Kong accredited in Metals and Metallic Alloys category by The Hong Kong Laboratory Accreditation Scheme (HOKLAS) was established.